Keyword extraction with kluster.ai API¶

 result = client.files.content(result_file_id).content

-results = parse_json_objects(result)
+parsed_result = parse_json_objects(result)

-for res in results:
+for item in parsed_result: